iams3cond/misc/handouts/intellij/testing.md

 ### Setup

 Fire up IntelliJ and create a new Java project called `Calculator`.
-Once you've gotten through all of the introductory matter and your new (empty) Calculator project is loaded up waiting, go to the 'project' pane and right-click the blue `src` folder.
+Once you've gotten through all of the introductory matter and your new (empty) Calculator project is loaded up and waiting, go to the left-side 'project' pane and right-click the blue `src` folder.
 Then select the new Package option:

 Create the following package structure when the dialog box appears (note that IJ will conveniently interpret usage of `.` in the name chosen as a nested package/folder):